codekirei/type-iterator/readme.md

 This test fails.
 Why?
 Because `awesomeFunc` checks for the optional param with `if(opt)`.
-`if(null)` and and `if(undefined)` are both false, so the logic in the conditional, including the `throw`, never gets called.
+`if(null)` and and `if(undefined)` are both false, so the logic inside the conditional, including the `throw`, never gets called.
-The fix is either to make `awesomeFunc`'s optional param checking more robust or also exclude 'null' and 'undefined' in the test case.
+The fix is either to make `awesomeFunc`'s optional param checking more robust or also exclude `'null'` and `'undefined'` in the test case.

 ## License